janogelin/pytt/mini_webserver/README.md

 - Start the server in the background
 - Make a request to `/index.html`
 - Check that the HTML content is served
-- Check that the request path is logged to the FIFO
+- Check that the request path is logged to `access.log`
 - Stop the server

 ## Notes
-- The server is single-port (8080) and single-root (one directory).
+- The server is single-port (default 8881) and single-root (one directory).
 - Only `.html` files are served; all other requests return 404.
 - The server is for demonstration/educational use and is not secure for production.